OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

 If the variable's value in the input file is created using the `print` statement, only 11 digits of precision are in the generated output.
-The same is true if we convert the value to a string and use string output formatting.
+The same is true if you convert the value to a string and use string output formatting.
 Printing the variable as a floating point number with no format string gives even less precision.
-In order to output the full precision of a variable, the decimal precision must be specified using formatted output (i.e., '%.16f').
+To output the full precision of a variable, you must specify decimal precision using formatted output (i.e., ``"%.16f"``).

-All of this quibbling over the 11th-15th decimal place may sound unnecessary, but some applications are sensitive to changes of this magnitude.
+Quibbling over the 11th--15th decimal place may sound unnecessary, but some applications are sensitive to changes of this magnitude.
 Moreover, it is important to consider how your component may be used during optimization.
 A gradient optimizer will often use a finite-difference scheme to calculate the